mnguyencodes/xubuntu-command-line-git/commands.md

 1. `git fetch`
 2. `git pull origin branch-name`

+Note: 'origin branch-name' is not necessary if you have included -u in step 4 of the previous section.

 By running the two commands above, you ensure that your local branch is up-to-date with any changes that any one else might have made.

 `git fetch`: Retrieves updates from the remote repository but does not apply them to your branch.